 Nonspendable - Amounts that cannot be spent either because they are not in a spendable form or because they are legally or contractually required to be maintained intact.
-A portion of the June 30, 2019 fund balance related to prepaid insurance and gas/fuel inventory is considered nonspendable.
+A portion of the June 30, 2020 fund balance related to prepaid insurance and gas/fuel inventory is considered nonspendable.

 Restricted - Amounts that can be spent only for specific purposes because of the City charter, state or federal laws, or externally imposed conditions by grantors or other funding sources.
-A portion of the June 30, 2019 fund balance has been restricted for the City's capital projects and various police/drug enforcement programs.
+A portion of the June 30, 2020 fund balance has been restricted for the City's capital projects and various police/drug enforcement programs.

 Committed - Amounts that can be used only for specific purposes determined by a formal action by City ordinance or resolution.
-A portion of the June 30, 2019 fund balance has been committed for property tax rollbacks.
+There is no committed fund balance at June 30, 2020.

 Assigned - Amounts that are designated by the City for a specific purpose but are neither restricted nor committed.
-There is no assigned fund balance at June 30, 2019.
+There is no assigned fund balance at June 30, 2020.